 Unit 1 | Introduction and Virtual Symposium

-The interesting thing about this virtual symposium is that it has already taken place, so you do not need to be online at a specific time or day during our pre-residency period.
-The symposium took place at the beginning of LRNT 521 for the fully online cohort who started in April 2019 and it is one of the culminating activities in LRNT 690, 691 and 692.
+In the first unit, we focus on orienting ourselves to the digital place and space.
+This first week is devoted to your participation in the virtual symposium and it will be a busy and exciting week.
+The symposium takes place at the beginning of LRNT 521 and as one of the culminating activities in LRNT 690, 691 and 692.
 It is where “new-to-program” students like you begin their orientation to the field and “near-to-completion” students are able to share their knowledge with the larger professional community.
-You also have the added benefit of being able to access the April 2017 and the April 2018 Virtual Symposium content as well.

 Learning Activities and Assignments